mikependon/RepoDB.NET/pages/classes/sqlservertablehints.md

 ## SqlServerTableHints

 This class contains the list of table hints that is useful for SQL Server.
-The hints were taken from the official Microsoft page.

 It is usually used as passing parameter to the `hints` argument of most operations.

 ##### How to use?